 A certain alchemy also inexplicably draws a listener to a song.
 Determining the music that soundtracks our lives is a deeply personal choice, one that begins when we're children and defines who we are as teenagers and young adults.
 Whether you've found solace in Paul Westerberg, PJ Harvey, or Public Enemy — or all three — there's a reason why the intersection of lyric, hook, melody, and message elicits a heartfelt response.
 We look to songwriters to make sense of our state of mind, reeling from joy to despair and back again.
 One of the great treats of our FUV Live sessions is getting the chance to understand that intimate bridge between inspiration and song.

-As FUV celebrates Essential Songwriters during our 2018 Spring Membership Drive, we realize that every songwriter is essential to someone.
-As you tell us who your Essential Songwriters might be this week — and support the radio station you love — the FUV on-air staff has chosen some of the songwriters whom we personally treasure and revere.
+Every songwriter is essential to someone — here, the FUV on-air staff has chosen some of the songwriters whom we personally treasure and revere.
 Yes, we had to leave a lot of folks off our lists!

 Skip down to: Rita Houston | Corny O'Connell | Carmel Holt | Dennis Elsas | Alisa Ali | Darren DeVivo | Russ Borris | Sarah Wardrop | Eric Holland | Paul Cavalconte | Kara Manning | John Platt | Bob Sherman | Essential Songwriters playlist